About Corporate Governance

 Portrait

 Alejandro Gonzalez Dale is Chief Financial Officer of Falabella since November 6th, 2006.
 He has a degree in Business Administration from the University of Chile, where he graduated with the highest honors and received the ICU (Alumni Association) award.
-He also holds an MBA from the University of California, Los Angeles, where he received the J. Fred Weston Award for Excellence in Finance.
+He also has an MBA from the University of California, Los Angeles, where he was recognized with the J. Fred Weston Award for Excellence in Finance; and completed an Executive Program at Stanford University.
 He joined Endesa Chile in 1996.
 From January 2002 to July 2003, he was their Financial Vice-President, and in August 2003 he became the Financial Director of Endesa Chile, a position he held until joining Falabella.

 Gonzalo Smith Ferrer